Settlement Agreements - Employers

-Our solicitors at Sills & Betteridge LLP are experts in advising in relation to Settlement Agreements, from drafting agreements for you to offer to your employees, to advising you as to the terms of proposed agreements and the tax position of compensatory payments.
+Our Employment Team are experts in advising in relation to Settlement Agreements, from drafting agreements for you to offer to your employees, to advising you as to the terms of proposed agreements and the tax position of compensatory payments.

-Should you require advice with regards to settlement agreements, please contact a member of our specialist Employment Law team using the links below.
+Should you require advice with regards to Settlement Agreements, please contact a member of the team team using the links below.